 If you are still unhappy you have the right to make a formal appeal against our decision to an independent tribunal.

-who will in turn send your case to the Appeals Service.
+The Appeals Co-Ordinator will send your case to the Appeals Service.

 Change of Circumstances